Adore Me: Branding campaigns

 During International Women's Day and the month of March 2019, Adore Me partnered with non-profit organization Girls Inc., which offered support, mentoring and guidance for girls.
 Adore Me sold a collection of panties featuring female-empowering prints with 100% of proceeds donated to Girls Inc.

 In 2018, Adore Me conducted an artistic portrait series together with New York-based photojournalist Aude Adrien, highlighting women working at Adore Me, and their stories of how they got to where they are now, what inspires them, and how they define empowerment.

-TV show appearances
+TV appearances

-Project Runway: All Stars: Adore Me was featured on the final season of Project Runway: All Stars.
+Adore Me was featured on the final season of Project Runway: All Stars.
 Adore Me's Head Designer Helen Mears introduced the challenge for the third episode.
 The challenge was to create an outfit that used innerwear as outerwear, specifically, a corset.
 Christina Exie won the challenge and had her winning corset sold on AdoreMe.com after the episode aired.